 Score: 5 / 5

-I hadn’t really heard much about Brunetti amps before trying TH3 but I sure know about them now.
+I hadn’t really heard much about Brunetti amps before trying TH3 but I sure know about them now and all that Brunetti love is carried over nicely.
 It makes sense given that both Overloud and Brunetti are Italian based companies.
 The Brunetti models are truly nice amp sims and you can tell a lot of work went into them.
 The controls have a lot of value and the Brunetti amps included cover just about any genre or style imaginable.
 Sparkling cleans to relentless hi-gain shred and everything in between.
 Try them out!

 The DVMark amps were not really my thing but I did manage some very musical and resonant jazz tones with a couple of them.
 After that I hit the Overloud branded amps which are a combination of Overloud’s own creations and amps inspired by legendary and cult followed amps.